An Infinite-Dimensional Insider Trading Game: The Market Maker's Inference

 (i) For the market maker, the noise-adjusted projection coefficient of a realized cumulative order-flow path $\omega$ onto his belief $\widetilde{W}(\,\cdot\,, s)$ is

 (ii) For the insider, the noise-adjusted projection coefficient of a portfolio payoff profile $W(\,\cdot\,)$ onto $\widetilde{W}(\,\cdot\,, s)$ is

 \end{definition}

 In view of Theorem~\ref{thm: Market Maker's Posterior}, for fixed $\widetilde{W}$ the market maker’s inference is summarized by the sufficient statistic $s \mapsto \Pi_{mm}(\omega, s ; \widetilde{W})$.
-The insider-facing quantity $\Pi_{insider}(W, s ; \widetilde{W})$ plays the parallel role for portfolio choice, as we show in Section~\ref{sec: Informed Trader's Problem}.
+The insider-facing quantity $\Pi_{insider}(W, s ; \widetilde{W})$ plays an analogous role for portfolio choice, as we show in Section~\ref{sec: Informed Trader's Problem}.
 The distinction between the two is informational---the market maker computes $\Pi_{mm}$ from aggregate order flow $\omega$, whereas the insider can condition on his own chosen payoff profile $W$.

 Together, $\Pi_{mm}$ and $\Pi_{insider}$ make explicit the \emph{cross-market} linkage between quantities and prices for their respective agents.
 Through $\Pi_{mm}(\omega, \,\cdot\, ; \widetilde{W})$, the market maker compares the realized order flow $\omega$ to the conjectured signal-contingent informed-demand profiles $\widetilde{W}(\,\cdot\,,s)$ and sets his prices accordingly.
 Through $\Pi_{insider}(W, \,\cdot\, ; \widetilde{W})$, the insider evaluates how a contemplated portfolio $W$ interacts with these same profiles and, through the induced posterior, affects prices.
 In equilibrium, the conditional expectation of $\Pi_{mm}(\omega, s ; \widetilde{W})$ under the distribution of $\omega$ given $s$ equals $\Pi_{insider}(W, s ; \widetilde{W})$.